dotlang/language/doc/RFE.md

 append definition should know that type of `y` is related to type of `x`.
 So if it is receiving a:
 `type IntVector := int[]` - It should be aware that `VectorElement` is now `int`.

+N - Assign values from an array of `any` to a tuple.
+`var customer = data_array`
+But there is no order in a tuple, while array has order.

 ? - Think about method call dispatch with respect to multiple inheritance and polymorphism.
 We can do this step by step:
 - When function `f` is called with n inputs, we find all functions with same name and number of inputs, called candidate list.